Symphony No. 5 (Simpson): Composition

 Undoubtedly the most tranquil of the five sections, the first Canone begins with a piccolo theme, acting as the first canonic entry, on the topmost note of The Chord, C. Subsequent canonic entries begin on the next note down on The Chord – on clarinet, oboe, bassoon, bass clarinet and cellos and basses respectively.
 By this series of canonic entries, The Chord has gradually been dismantled, and the atmosphere is not unlike that of birds, breaking the silence of night at the glimmers of dawn.

 The Canone is interrupted by the opening of the short, central Scherzino, in which four elements dominate: a side drum rhythm, an acciaccatura flick, an upward moving two voice which drops downwards at its peak, and a sliding-down thematic fragment in the bass.
 This section describes an arch structurally, climbing to an aggressive climax.
-At this point the key of B flat puts forward its challenge, setting forth the work’s tonal conflict, but the key shifts to C as quickly as the climax retreats, and C paves its way for the second Canone.
+At this point the key of B♭ puts forward its challenge, setting forth the work’s tonal conflict, but the key shifts to C as quickly as the climax retreats, and C paves its way for the second Canone.

 Unlike in the first Canone, the mood of the second Canone is directly disturbed and foreboding, as though pre-empting a catastrophe.
 In the first Canone, The Chord was dismantled but here the reverse will occur – The Chord will be rebuilt, starting on C, the lowest note, and gradually going upwards.
 Each entry consists of a long, arch-like melody.
 As each entry occurs, the central note of the previous entry becomes the basis of a bizarre, tapping ostinato underneath it, meaning that the note of the ostinato is a step on the chord behind the central note of the corresponding entry.
 By the end of this Canone, the chord has been rebuilt, ticking away on pizzicato strings and woodwinds as though imitative of a time-bomb, threatening to explode.
 Suddenly some of the brass and remaining woodwind enter with The Chord a minor third higher, and now no fewer than ten of the twelve semitones of the chromatic scale are being sounded at once.
-As the tension and volume increases to near unbearable level, the trumpets and trombones together sound the two remaining notes, B flat and D flat, which lead into the final section of the work, the finale, beginning with these two notes sounding and thundering timpani.
+As the tension and volume increases to near unbearable level, the trumpets and trombones together sound the two remaining notes, B♭ and D♭, which lead into the final section of the work, the finale, beginning with these two notes sounding and thundering timpani.

 The last and longest section is arguably the most violent music Simpson ever wrote, its nearly constantly loud dynamic being complemented by its volcanic and obstreperous character.
 Brass and percussion interject powerful ostinatos, which are built up quietly in the strings.
 After multiple explosive episodes, the six-note chord recurs in the strings; following a final series of outbursts from the rest of the orchestra, the symphony closes as it opened with the six-note chord held motionlessly.